 David P. AuCoin Ph.D., Professor; Chair.
 Research in the AuCoin laboratory focuses on identifying shed/secreted microbial antigens that can be targeted with monoclonal antibodies for diagnosing and treating infections.
 Pathogens that are currently being studied in the laboratory include Ebola virus, Burkholderia pseudomallei, Yersinia pestis, hepatitis B virus, and many more.

-Paul J. Brett, Ph.D., Associate Professor.
+Paul J. Brett, Ph.D., Professor.
 Research in the Brett laboratory focuses on elucidating the molecular mechanisms used by Burkholderia pseudomallei to cause disease in humans and animals.
 The main goal of Dr. Brett's research is to identify correlates of antigen-induced immunity against B. pseudomallei and use this information to develop safe, affordable and effective vaccines to prevent infections caused by this important bacterial pathogen.